 ROBS cannot finance franchises.

-While the name ‘Rollovers for Business Start-ups’ suggests ROBS can only be used for small businesses, this is not the case.
+While the name ‘Rollovers for Business Start-ups’ suggests ROBS is only for small businesses, that’s not the case.
 After all, a franchise is a small business too!
-Each franchise location is still owned and run by independent business owners, regardless of the large franchise system it operates under.
-At the end of the day, ROBS can be used with a variety of business purchases: start-ups, first-time franchise locations, existing small businesses and existing franchises.
-At the end of the day, these are all small businesses and can be funded with ROBS.
+Each franchise location is still owned and run by independent business owners, regardless of the franchise brand it operates under.
+ROBS can be used with a variety of business purchases: start-ups, first-time franchise locations, existing small businesses, and existing franchises.
+These are all small businesses and can get financing with ROBS.

-In fact, many top franchise brands point their franchisees toward ROBS as a quality financing option.
-It does not matter if you want to build a new location or purchase another franchisee’s existing one – ROBS can be used for both.
+Many top franchise brands point their franchisees toward ROBS as a quality financing option.
+It doesn’t matter if you want to build a new location or buy an existing one – ROBS works for both.